Sales engagement plays a critical role in the overall sales call process.

 A top appointment setter knows the product they’re pitching and is able to anticipate the possible needs or concerns of their prospects.
 This means researching the prospect by checking out their LinkedIn profile and the company website, as well as learning about their entire industry.

+In addition to researching their target audience, sales reps need to know the solution they’re offering inside and out.
 Another crucial factor is the ability to ask the right questions and actively listen to what the prospect is talking about.
-This tactic helps build a genuine connection with the prospect, demonstrating that the sales rep values their needs and is attentive to their specific situation.
+This tactic helps build a genuine connection with the prospect, demonstrating that the sales rep values their needs and is attentive to their specific situation.2.

 2. Find the Right Prospects and Level Up Your Outreach